 Actions of the Sketch Editor are executed by first activating the appropriate command and then pointing to the involved objects or entering the data.
 The active command (together with required actions) is displayed in the information line just below the editor menu.
 It is a good practice to constantly check the information line, especially when you learn to use the program.
 Most commands remain active until either another command is activated or Escape key is pressed.
-For example: To draw some points first activate the command Point|Point and then click on the desired positions of one or more points.
-Similarly, to drag a point it is necessary to first click on the command Action|Drag Point and then drag one or more points.

-The execution of a command can be cancelled at any time by pressing the Escape key (Esc).
+For example: To draw some points first activate the command Point/Point and then click on the desired positions of one or more points.
+The execution of a command can be cancelled at any time by pressing the Escape key (Esc) on the keyboard.